tijmenvangulik/ErgometerJS/README.md

     * separated the demo code from the platform code
     * Refactored error handling
     * Renamed project from MobileErgometer to ErgometerJS
+- 0.0.5

+    * Improved npm build script and typescript config files
+    * Send now returns a Promise.
+Changed the demo for this.
+      I plan to make more use of promises to clean up some internal error handling code.

 # Project features

 * The project is open source and and it is based on open source project. (appache 2 license)